-\textbf{Semi-supervised classification.} Most of the early researches on SSL focus on classification tasks.
+\textbf{Semi-supervised classification.} Most previous works on SSL focus on classification tasks.
 Current state-of-the-art representative methods include consistency based methods \cite{berthelot2019mixmatch, sohn2020fixmatch, berthelot2019remixmatch}, Pseudo labeling \cite{xie2020self} and representation learning methods \cite{chen2020big, chen2020improved, grill2020bootstrap}.
-A more detailed overview of SSL can be found in~\cite{zhu2009introduction}.
-The consistency based methods consider the prediction of an unlabeled image should not change significantly with little perturbations.
+Consistency based methods exploit the fact that the prediction of an unlabeled image should not change significantly with minor perturbations.
 UDA \cite{xie2019unsupervised} and ReMixMatch \cite{berthelot2019remixmatch} both use a weakly-augmented example to generate an artificial label and enforce consistency against strongly-augmented examples.
-FixMatch implements consistency training by applying strong (CutOut \cite{devries2017improved}, CTAugment \cite{berthelot2019remixmatch}, and RandAugment \cite{cubuk2020randaugment}) and weakly data augmentation to the inputs in both the unlabeled loss and the pseudo label generation, thus encouraging the outputs to be consistent for both augmented inputs.
-The pseudo labeling methods believe that the pseudo labels generated by a trained model can benefit the training of new models.
-Noisy student training \cite{xie2020self} is an iterative self-training method that makes use of unlabeled data with pseudo labels to improve accuracy.
+FixMatch implements consistency training by applying strong (CutOut \cite{devries2017improved}, CTAugment \cite{berthelot2019remixmatch}, and RandAugment \cite{cubuk2020randaugment}) and weak data augmentation to the inputs in both the unlabeled loss and the pseudo label generation, thus encouraging the outputs to be consistent for both augmented inputs.
+Pseudo labeling methods rely on the assumption that the pseudo-labels generated by a teacher model can benefit the training of new models.
+Noisy student training \cite{xie2020self} is an iterative self-training method in this category.
 The correspondence among different transformations is employed for representation learning.
-And then a small amount of data is used to fine-tune the model.
+Then a small amount of data is used to fine-tune the model.